TorchlightSoftware/front-end-application/README.md

 2. Render the component onto the #left div.
 3. Create a new instance of an EventEmitter2 inside the component, and create a button that emits a 'message' event to it.
 4. Create a listener that appends a 'p' tag with the text 'Message received!' whenever the 'message' event is fired.

+### Completing the Test

+If you've given it your best and want to get our feedback go ahead and:

+1. commit your changes
+2. create a folder called 'resume' in the root
+3. add your resume as a pdf
+4. push and submit a pull request

+We look forward to reviewing your application!

 ### Technology Reference